 This option can be used to override the ACPI register widths that are specified in the FADT in the case where the FADT contains one or more incorrect register widths (lengths).
-The default value is FALSE, do not use the default register widths -- use the values as specified in the FADT.
+The default value is TRIE, do not use the default register widths - do not use the values as specified in the FADT as these cannot be trusted.
+Instead, use the default widths defined in the ACPI specification.